Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Simulation-based evaluation of imputation methods

-We choose the original population data, estimands and metrics that are particularly relevant to big surveys.
-Specifically, we select a large complete subsample from the American Community Survey (ACS)---a national survey that bears the hallmarks of many big survey data---as our ``population.''
-The estimands are usually parameters in a down-stream analysis model (e.g. a coefficient in a regression model) \citep{tang2005comparison, huque2018comparison}, or summary statistics of the variables.
-Discrete variables are prevalent in ACS as well as in most survey data.
-Here we focus on the marginal probabilities of binary and categorical variables (e.g. a categorical variable with $K$ categories has $K-1$ estimands).
-Moreover, to evaluate how well the imputation methods preserve the multivariate distributional properties, similar to \cite{akande2017empirical}, we also consider the bivariate probabilities of all two-way combinations of categories in binary and categorical variables.
+In the empirical application, we select a large complete subsample from the American Community Survey (ACS) --- a national survey that bears the hallmarks of many big survey data --- as our population.
+Since discrete variables are prevalent in the ACS, as well as in most survey data, we focus on the marginal probabilities of binary and categorical variables; e.g., a categorical variable with $K$ categories has $K-1$ estimands.
+To evaluate how well the imputation methods preserve the multivariate distributional properties, similar to \citet{akande2017empirical}, we also consider the bivariate probabilities of all two-way combinations of categories in binary and categorical variables.
+Another useful metric is the finite-sample pairwise correlations between continuous variables.
 For continuous variables, the common estimands are mean, median or variance.
-To further assess the multivariate distributions, we propose a new set of estimands of continuous variables.
-Specifically, we discretize each continuous variable into $K$ categories based on the sample quantiles.
+To facilitate meaningful comparisons of the results between the categorical and continuous variables, we propose to discretize each continuous variable into $K$ categories based on the sample quantiles.
 We then evaluate these binned continuous variables as categorical variables based on the aforementioned estimands of marginal and bivariate probabilities.
-Binning also facilitates meaningful comparisons of the results between the categorical and continuous variables.

 For each estimand $Q$, we consider three metrics.
 The first metric focuses on bias.
 To accommodate close-to-zero estimands that are prevalent in probabilities of categorical variables, we consider the absolute standardized bias (ASB) of each estimand $Q$: